-In the simplest form, the reality is that a product solves a problem for the buyer.
+In the simplest form, a product solves a problem for the buyer.

 The point is, a product needs to address something the buyer is looking to address, whether you call it a problem, want and need, job to be done, or something else.

-So as you seek to understand personas, what they value and their motivations, make sure you truly understand the problem, need, or job they are looking to solve.
+So as you seek to understand personas, you must ensure you truly understand the problem, need, or job they are looking to solve.